jacksonrayhamilton/context-coloring/README.md

 ```

 When a `--version` argument is passed, a scopifier should print its version
 number and exit.
-For installable scopifiers, this allows context-coloring to
+This allows context-coloring to determine if an update is
-check for updates as needed.
+required.

 [linter]: http://jshint.com/about/
 [flycheck]: http://www.flycheck.org/